-contains only short-ranged and few-body terms, i.e. the coefficients $f$ decay exponentially with distance.
-Since the $f$ coefficients can be computed as the cumulants, or connected n-point correlation functions, of the $\mathcal{X}$ degrees of freedom in this theory, one can also rephrase the requirements: integrating out some subset of $h_j$ must, via the coupling induced by parameters $\Lambda$, generate strong mass terms for the $x_i$ which gap out all their long-range fluctuations.
-The correlation functions of $x_i$ decay then exponentially and thus ${\rm \tilde{H}}$ is short-ranged.
+is as compact as possible i..e. it contains only short-ranged and few-body terms (the coefficients $f$ decay exponentially with distance).
 If the above requirements are satisfied, all the terms in ${\rm \tilde{H}}$ beyond some finite distance can be removed while making only minor changes to statistical properties of system $\mathcal{H}$.
 The procedure can then be repeated recursively granting access to increasingly long-ranged features without keeping track of all degrees of freedom.